 What Does the Garmin inReach Mini Do?

 The Garmin inReach is a two-way satellite communicator that works where cell phones don’t.
-It uses the Iridium satellite network, which has pole-to-pole coverage, to send and receive data.
+It uses the Iridium satellite network, which has pole-to-pole coverage (keep reading for reader confirmation from Antartica!), to send and receive data.
 If you don’t ever hike out of cellphone range, you don’t a device like this.
 But if you hike out of phone range as many of us do, this palm-sized device can save your life.